Intelligent-Quads/iq_tutorials/gnc_tutorial.md

 git clone https://github.com/Intelligent-Quads/iq_gnc.git
 ```

-this package contains the file gnc_functions.hpp .
+this package contains the file `gnc_functions.hpp`.
 This file contains a bunch of useful functions for creating intelligent drone applications.

-## Write a Small Program To Navigate Your Drone
+## Write a small program to navigate your drone

-Once you have cloned the iq_gnc package.
-Create a new file in called `square.cpp` in `Mission8_OutOfControls/src`.
-Then open the file `CMakeLists.txt`.
-Add the following to the bottom.
+Once you have cloned the `iq_gnc` package.
+Create a new file called `square.cpp` in `Mission8_OutOfControls/src`.
+Then open the file `CMakeLists.txt` and add the following to the bottom.
 ```
 add_executable(square src/square.cpp)
 target_link_libraries(square ${catkin_LIBRARIES})